Home

 cause an increase in appetite.
 It does this via its effects on

-serotonin receptors, which increase the level of serotonin in the brain,
+serotonin receptors, which increase the level of serotonin in the brain and

 (anti-vomiting) properties through its effects on serotonin receptors